* This is the Professional Version. *

 Patients with OSA are evaluated with other tests based on clinical judgement.
 Other testing may include ECG, chest x-ray, ABG, and imaging of the upper airway.

-Children who are otherwise healthy and have enlarged tonsils and/or adenoids are treated with adenotonsillectomy, which is usually effective.
+Adenotonsillectomy is usually effective in children who are otherwise healthy and have enlarged tonsils and/or adenoids.
 Adenoidectomy alone is often ineffective.
 The risk of perioperative airway obstruction is higher among children with OSA than among children without OSA who undergo adenotonsillectomy; thus, close monitoring is important.

 For children who are not otherwise healthy, who have complex anatomic abnormalities or genetic conditions altering respiratory control, or who have cardiopulmonary complications, a physician experienced in management of OSA in children should be consulted.
 Adenotonsillectomy may be effective or may provide some relief.
 Depending on the anatomic abnormality causing OSA, an alternate surgical procedure may be indicated (eg, uvulopalatopharyngoplasty, tongue or midface surgeries).